What to Expect from St Bede’s

 St Bede’s is an Anglican/Episcopal Church, which means our way of praying and thinking about our relationship with God is shaped by the history and traditions of the Church of England and our sister churches around the world.

 St Bede’s welcomes folks curious about Jesus, the Creator God and the community bound together by the Holy Spirit whatever their age, politics, class, ethnicity, gender and sexual orientation.
-Wherever we come from, we can follow the path together.
+We bring the best parts of who we are to our spiritual journey together.

 - Dress comfortably: Some folks at Bede’s dress up, some dress casually.
 Both are just fine.
 We want you to feel comfortable and welcome as you are.